Chemistry and Biochemistry

 201-200-3069

-The Chemistry Department is an active participant of the American Chemical Society and other chemical organizations.
-In addition, the Department has an active student-run Chemistry Club.
+The Chemistry and Biochemistry Department is an active participant of the American Chemical Society and the American Society for Biochemistry and Molecular Biology (ASBMB).
+In addition, the Department has an active student-run Chemistry Club and ASBMB student Chapter.

 Hanae Haouari